1917 Islington East by-election: Zeppelin attack

-The result
+Result

 The result was a hold for the government party with Smallwood taking 57% of the poll.
 The election was held using the old register of electors and many voters were absent from the area.
 As a result, the turnout was only 36.9% as compared with 79.9% at the previous general election in December 1910.
 The result was entirely satisfactory from the point of view of the government and showed it retained the confidence of the electorate to prosecute the war effectively and remained representative of people's patriotic emotions during the war.
 But Baker's showing, with 32.2% of the poll, put heart into the ‘Vigilante’ camp.
 The National Party was not deterred by Barnard's 10.8% of the poll.
 They quickly re-stated their aim to be the ‘patriotic’ party of the nation and to cooperate with Labour, as the party of the future, best able to promote reform, union and defence – the National Party watchwords.